The Losing Has Become Toxic For The Pistons

 — Kirk Goldsberry (@kirkgoldsberry) December 22, 2023

-Identifying the exact origin of the Pistons’ fall is a fruitless exercise because there is no exact place.
+Identifying the exact origin of the Pistons’ fall is a fruitless exercise because there is no clear place.
 It would be like figuring out where an avalanche started as it’s barreling down the mountain.
 That is to say that the lows keep getting lower.

 Perhaps not enough ground was covered on the Detroit front office in the introduction of this piece.
 In the recent history of the Pistons, the architect of a team on the brink of the wrong side of history is Troy Weaver.
 Weaver took over as the Pistons pointman before the 2020-2021 season.
 Equipped with cap space, draft picks, and a respected head coach in Dwane Casey, the team was better equipped than most to work through a rebuild.
-If we examine Weaver’s tenure, player acquisition and development are the first places to start.
+If we examine Weaver’s tenure, player acquisition and development is the place to start.
 So far, Weaver has accumulated a lot of first-round talent to the roster.

 |Pistons Own 1st Round Picks